pantrypoints/sp/content/en/superphysics/principles/chapter-03.md

 - he has too much time on his hands
 - he has no control of his thoughts or desires, or
 - his Luna mount on his palm is too strong, etc.

+The usefulness of the idea of Pre-Existence is therefore to **prevent the waste of real time and mental effort** in thinking about what goes on beyond or before Existence.
+- This waste afflicts Theoretical Physics the most.